 Wealth.com

-As a result of our efforts, our website was nominated for a 2022 Webby Award.
+Our efforts paid off: the website was nominated for a 2022 Webby Award.

 Role: Copy Director